-(27) kull-u=hum aT-Tullab-i qadamu waraqat-an baħthiya-tan. all-NOM=3M.PL the-students-GEN submit.3MPL paper-ACC research-ACC
+(28) aT-Tullab-u qadamu kull-u waraqat-an baħthiya-tan. the-students-NOM submit.3MPL all-NOM paper-ACC research-ACC 'The students all submitted a research paper.'

 In addition, Arabic FQs must agree with their associate NPs in case (Shlonsky 1991, Benmamoun 1999).
-In (5b), kull and T-Tullaab-u have a matching case, namely NOMINATIVE; in (28a), both have ACCUSATIVE case; in (28b), both are assigned GENITIVE case.
+In (5b), kull and T-Tullaab-u have a matching case, namely NOMINATIVE; in (29a), both have ACCUSATIVE case; in (29b), both are assigned GENITIVE case.
 Compare these examples to those that do not involve Q-float like (5a) above.
-In those cases, the NP invariably gets GENITIVE case (examples 28a and 28b are adapted from Benmamoun 1999, 631, (25b), (25c)).
+In those cases, the NP invariably gets GENITIVE case (examples 29a and 29b are adapted from Benmamoun 1999, 631, (25b), (25c)).

-(28) a. ra?ay-tu aT-Tullab-a albariħata kull-a=hum. saw-1SG the-students-ACC yesterday all-ACC=3MPL 'I saw all the students yesterday.' b. minaħ-u aT-Tullab-i ath-thalathat-i al-mutafawiqina scholarships-NOM the-students-ACC the-three-GEN the-distinguished.3M.PL.GEN kull-i-him uqifat. all-GEN=3MPL were.suspended 'The scholarships of all the three distinguished students were suspended.'
+- (29) a. ra?ay-tu aT-Tullab-a albariħata kull-a=hum. saw-1SG the-students-ACC yesterday all-ACC=3MPL 'I saw all the students yesterday.' - b. minaħ-u aT-Tullab-i ath-thalathat-i al-mutafawiqina scholarships-NOM the-students-GEN the-three-GEN the-distinguished.3M.PL.GEN kull-i-him uqifat. all-GEN=3MPL were.suspended 'The scholarships of all the three distinguished students were suspended.'